 Engaged employees generate better business results across the board, and they stay longer with a company when they’re satisfied with their leaders.

 According to Barna: “Employees who don’t respect their leaders—who classify their supervisor as a bad one—are more than twice as likely as those with a good supervisor to say they plan to look for a new job within the next year.”

-Those numbers are important because they highlight the high correlation between effective leadership and employee engagement.
+These surveys and statistics are important because they highlight the high correlation between effective leadership and employee engagement.
 It shows the importance of having highly trained leaders who have garnered the respect of their employees, and who foster an environment that engages people and produces loyalty.